During Business Hours

 - Going to bed at the same time each night and setting an alarm to get up at the same time each morning, trying to follow the usual routine you did while learning or working on campus

-- Creating a diversified list of activities and scheduling in intentional down time to reflect
+- Creating a diversified list of activities and schedule intentional down time to reflect

 - Taking breaks from screens to refrain from being online all day